marksweiss/sofine/README.md

     export SOFINE_REST_PORT=<MY PORT>

+If you want to use the included `fidelity` and `ystockquotelib` plugins in the `plugins.examples' plugin group, also install the following:

+    easy_install mechanize
+    easy_install beautifulsoup4
+    pip install ystockquote

 ## How Plugins Work and How to Write Them

 All plugins inherit from a base class which defines four attributes: